rjserrano/TechTrek_Idol_2014/SMAPS/SMAPS - Shaping the Future of GIS in Canada/README.md

 ##### Why is our application cool?

 Our application is cool because it’s out of the box and easy to use.
-The Briefing Book template provides the necessary narrative for a story and showcases a variety of different interactive ArcGIS web maps & apps.
+With the Briefing Book we were able to compile our story, provide the necessary narrative, and then beef it up with a variety of different ArcGIS web maps & apps that are interactive.

-We should also mention our app includes Spider-Maps – these are cool, interactive web maps that are visually attractive.
+One of the web maps are Spider-Maps – these are cool, interactive web maps that are visually attractive.

 ![alt] (http://esrica-prairies.maps.arcgis.com/sharing/rest/content/items/436620dd93d04b39aea2bda6440cc332/data)